 The first tie-in video game featured steampunk-heavy people who believed bending to be the source of the all of the world's problems as the antagonists.
 Now look what's happened in the first season of The Legend of Korra.
 Somewhere, "the Maker" must be laughing her ass off.

-Mis-blamed: Some people claim the energybending in the finale was thrown in as a Deus ex Machina in order to avoid killing on a kids' show.
-Except that Mike and Bryan had that idea as the resolution of the conflict in the series bible from the beginning.
-And death has been dealt with plenty of times in the show before, so this was again, not a case of Executive Meddling censorship.
-Aang was never going to end the war in a violent way.
+Mis-blamed: Some people claim the energybending in the finale was thrown in as an Ass Pull in order to avoid killing on a kids' show, however Mike and Bryan claim to have had the idea as the resolution of the conflict in the series bible from the beginning.

 Narm Charm: Despite being somewhat narmtastic, Zuko's comment on Mai's beauty ("You're so beautiful when you hate the world.") comes across as being rather sweet and romantic, albeit in an awkward, emotionally repressed teen sort of way.
 Considering who the little moment is between, the awkwardness of exchanging 'romantic' comments is arguably why it's adorable.